AnggaR96s/Reforestation/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## What creature is smarter than a talking parrot?
+A spelling bee.